egarrisxn/swaybaeofficial-v2/README.md

 ## Overview

-The official website for a full-time streamer and content creator, @Sway_Bae.
+The **NEW** online space for full-time streamer and content creator, Sway Bae.

+For the previous version, please visit [swaybaeofficial-v2](https://github.com/egarrisxn/swaybaeofficial-v1) to check it out.

 ## Technologies